What Grass-fed means?

 The nutrients and health effects from dairy products vary greatly depending on the diet of the cows.

-Understanding “The Grass-fed”
+Understanding the word – “The Grass-fed”

-What Grass-fed means? – Some facts
+The meaning of Grass-fed – Some critical facts

 Health Benefits of “grass-fed dairy” products

 - Grass-fed butter is the healthiest butter with more than 400 fatty acids and a healthy quantity of fat-soluble vitamins

 - Contains CLA – popular as a fat-loss supplement and it is assumed that it also protects the body against carcinogenic disease